Fellow Since 1992

 APROFES - Association pour la Promotion de la Femme Sénégala

-This profile was prepared when Binta Sarr was elected to the Ashoka Fellowship in 1992.
+This description of Binta Sarr's work was prepared when Binta Sarr was elected to the Ashoka Fellowship in 1992.

 Binta Sarr is creating a new generation of female leaders in Senegal.
 Through her organization, a team of rural women provide essential services and leadership training to their poor, marginalized counterparts.